joshbegley/nyt-latest/README.md

 `The Twins are eating $33 million of the $104 million left on Carlos Correa's contract in a shocking roster dismantling.`\
 https://nytimes.com/athletic/6528334/2025/07/31/twins-trade-deadline-takeaways-team-sale/

-**6 takeaways from the MLB trade deadline: Twins blow it up, A.J.
+**Six takeaways from the MLB trade deadline: Twins blow it up, A.J.
 Preller stays on brand**\
 `We’re still wrapping out heads around it, but here are some initial takeaways after a wild 24 hours.`\
 https://nytimes.com/athletic/6528989/2025/07/31/mlb-trade-deadline-takeaways/